rikovicisah/rikovicisah/README.md

 - 👋 Hi, I’m @rikovicisah
 - 👀 I’m interested in flutter and python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning flutter and python ML, AI
-- 💞️ I’m looking to collaborate on ...
 - 📫 you can contact me on email : rikovicisah@gmail.com

 <!---